EmpowerPlastic/empowerchain/docs/validators/validator-setup.md

 Ensure the wallet address created in [Create A Wallet](#create-a-wallet) has funds in it.

-Ensure the node is synced to the latest netowrk height.
+Ensure the node is synced to the latest network height.
 To check if the node is still syncing to the network, run the following command:

 ```bash
 empowerd status 2>&1 | jq .SyncInfo.catching_up